 What does your insurance agency consider to be the stages of its sales funnel?
 If you can answer that question, you’re ahead of the game.
-Even though it can provide an easy framework for converting leads into closed sales, a whopping 68% of B2B companies have not identified their sales funnel.
+Even though it can provide an easy framework for converting leads into closed sales, many companies have not identified their sales funnel.
 Insurance agency sales organizations often have the same challenge.

 But what exactly is an insurance agency sales funnel (also known as revenue funnel or sales process)?
 It’s the buying and decision-making process that companies lead customers through when purchasing products or services.

 6 Phases of the Sales Funnel for Prospects and Customers

 Often, companies divide their funnels into phases.
 Here are six of the most common phases:

 - Awareness – This is the phase in which your prospects become aware of your business and the solutions you can offer to their problems and pain points.